easbarba/apito_backend_9/README.md

 ### OpenAPI

-API specification is generated at every release and can placed at the ops folder.

-A Swagger UI is also available:

-    $ make spec

-PS: To generate the correct current api version, do export an environment variable `$APITO_BACKEND_VERSION` returning `.version` value.
+The current description of the API can be found at `ops/openapi_*.json`.

 ### Insomnia

-Insomnia tasks are available to easy reproducibility of the API endpoints, the latest files are at the ops folder.
+Insomnia tasks are available at the `ops` folder.

 ### Container images

 [Docker Hub](https://hub.docker.com/r/easbarbosa/apito)

-### SQL
+## Database

-All SQL related tasks files are in `ops/sql`, you easily run those with the target prefixed by `db` in the `Makefile`.
+All SQL related tasks files are in `ops/sql`, there are some goal in the `Makefile` to automate the process.

-    `make dbclean`
+A database named in the `$DATABASE_URL` environment variable should be available.

-PS: Database engine will expect its password to be set. `PGPASSWORD=meh123`
+PS: PostgreSQL expects its password as: `PGPASSWORD=meh123`.

 ## License